TosinAremu/LITA-Captstone-Project/README.md

 - The trend graph illustrates a peak in sales during the initial months (January and February) with a steep decline thereafter, particularly visible in 2024.
 - The comparison of 2024 to 2023 shows that despite the strong start in 2024, it fails to maintain momentum, while 2023 showed a more consistent sales pattern throughout the year.

+### Recommendations
+1. Focus on Regional Recovery: Concentrate efforts on the East and North regions to identify issues and develop targeted recovery plans.
+This might include customer outreach, promotional strategies, or revisiting pricing models in these areas.

+2. Address Monthly Declines: Examine the cause of sharp declines in sales from March onward, especially the absence of sales in Q4.
+Consider exploring whether this is due to seasonal factors, supply chain issues, or other operational challenges.

+3. Customer Retention Strategy: With most top customers showing reduced spending, it may be worthwhile to initiate customer retention programs.
+These could involve loyalty rewards, personalized offers, or better after-sales support.

+4. Monthly Performance Consistency: Analyze why January and February had strong performances and apply insights from those months across the rest of the year.
+Understanding what drove early success can help replicate this in other months.

+5. Product Performance: Though the image doesn’t directly specify product sales, the dropdown filters for different products (Gloves, Hat, Jacket, etc.) suggest product-wise analysis may provide further insights.
+Investigating product-specific performance can help tailor marketing and inventory efforts.

+This analysis suggests a need for strategic adjustments across regions, enhanced customer engagement, and operational consistency to regain the growth and mitigate the losses observed in 2024.

 #### Product Performance
 |Product |Average Sales|
 |--------|-------------|